1st1/async_pep/pep-async.rst

 ''''''''''''''

 For the sake of restricting the broadness of this PEP there is no new syntax for asynchronous comprehensions.
-This should be considered in a separate PEP.
+This should be considered in a separate PEP, if there is a strong demand for this feature.

 Example 1